ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-elasticsearch_full}} deployment.

-## Connection Info for your Deployment
+## Connection information for your deployment
 {: #connection-info-deployment}

-On your deployment's _Overview_ page, there is a panel with all the relevant connection information.
+On your deployment's _Overview_ page, see the panel with all the relevant connection information.

 ![Endpoints panel](images/getting-started-endpoints-panel.png){: caption="Figure 1.
 Endpoints panel" caption-side="bottom"}

-In order to connect, Kibana needs the username, password, url and port.
+To connect, Kibana needs the username, password, url and port.

 It also needs the CA certificate to access the database.
    1. Copy the certificate information from the _Endpoints_ panel.
    2. Save the certificate to a file.
 (You can use the name that is provided in the download, or your own file name.)

-Remember where you save the certificate on your filesystem.
+Remember where you save the certificate on your file system.
 If you are running Kibana locally (not in Docker), then the certificate should go into `$KIBANA_HOME/config/<filename>`.

 ## Setting up Kibana
 {: #kibana}